DankMinhKhoa/PID_improved/README.txt

 // todo: adding templates to generate PID objects to work with any data type
-// todo: adding the delay integral anti windup method
+// todo: adding the back-calculation integral anti windup method